resoto/resoto/README.md

 ---

 ## About me & Contact
-I'm interested in Cloudflare and blockchain, Swift.
+"I'm interested in tech like Cloudflare and blockchain, particularly focusing on decentralized infrastructure and security.
+I enjoy programming in Swift.
+I currently live in Japan and am a passionate mountain climber.

+My interests lie in Cloudflare and blockchain technology, particularly focusing on decentralized infrastructure and security.

 <div align="center">
   <a href="https://x.com/debug_ahiru" style="text-decoration: none; outline: none; border: none;">